snowdj/c3-fun_program_r/README.md

 a *data science in educational research* specialization.
 This course will be taught through [R](https://cran.r-project.org), a free and open-source statistical computing environment.
-This course, in particular, will rely heavily on building on the first two courses using [RStudio].
+This course, in particular, will rely heavily on building on the first two courses using RStudio.
 Here the focus is on becoming a better programmer with R and improving workflows in statistical computing with R.
 Students will continue to work with the [tidyverse](https://www.tidyverse.org) suite of packages mostly using the {purrr} package, while